Sunday, March 10, 2019

 No one will forget the moment when the bandages were taken off a woman to reveal a beautiful woman in a world of pig-like humanoids in “Eye of the Beholder.”.
 (Two women played the main role, Maxine Stuart under the wraps because of her harsh voice.
 Donna Douglas, Elly May Clampett from the Beverly Hillbillies played her when she was revealed.
 When the episode was remade in 2002 Molly Sims played the role all the way through.)

-A Fifth season episode, “Number Twelve Looks Just Like You” could be considered an answer to “Eye of the Beholder” featuring a plain 19-year-old girl being forced to conform to the societal standards of beauty.
-To show the youthfulness of the characters, the woman cast as the girl's mother was only three years older than the actress playing the daughter.
+A Fifth season episode, “Number Twelve Looks Just Like You” could be considered an answer to “Eye of the Beholder” featuring a plain 19-year-old girl, played by Collin Wilcox, being forced to conform to the societal standards of beauty.
+To show the youthfulness of the characters, Suzy Parker, the woman cast as the girl's mother was only three years older than Wilcox.

 Another popular episode that many remember is “It's a Good Life” in which Bill Mumy played a boy with omnipotent powers and no control over them so he wishes people that make him mad “to the cornfield.”
 Mumy also starred in a number of episodes, appeared in a cameo in the movie's remake to “It's a Good Life” starring Jeremy Licht as Anthony and a pre-Bart Simpson Nancy Cartwright as his sister.
 Mumy played Anthony again in a sequel episode for the 2002 version in which Anthony learns his daughter, Audrey (played by Mumy's real life daughter, Liliana) inherited his abilities as well as the ability to bring things back from the cornfield.